influxdata/nifi-influxdb-bundle/README.md

 ### InfluxDatabaseService

-Allows sharing connection configuration among more NiFi processors.
+Allows sharing connection configuration to InfluxDB 1.x  among more NiFi processors.
 Also support a SSL connection.

 #### Properties